wjoverink/readable/README.md

 # Readable Project
 React-Redux application that allows user to submit  posts and comments, as well as vote.

-This is the second project for Udacity's React Fundamentals course.
+This is the second project for Udacity's React Fundamentals course:
+For the Readable project, build a content and comment web app.
+Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users will also be able to edit and delete posts and comments.

+## UX-design
+For this project besides building the front-end in react i also did the UX-design:
+* Design
+* Usability
+* Responsive design
+* Accessibility).

 ## Pre-requisite
 - [Git](https://git-scm.com)